cap-js-community/sap-afc-sdk/README.md

   - Call `context.proceed()` to perform default implementation (set status to `running`)
   - Job update can be performed via `this.processJobUpdate()` providing the new status and job results
     - e.g. `this.processJobUpdate(context, JobStatusCode.completed, results)`
-  - Throwing exceptions will automatically trigger the retry process in outbox
+  - Throwing exceptions will automatically trigger the retry process in queue
   - Disable mocked job processing by deleting `sap-afc-sdk.mockProcessing` (default).
 - `updateJob`:
   - A job status update is requested and the job results are stored